Ptolemaic Indexing: Basic Concepts

-Beyond this, there are certainly many other \ptolemaic metrics (with the discrete metric, $d(x,y)=1\Leftrightarrow x\neq y$, as an obvious example).
-In fact, for any metric $d$, the metric $\sqrt{d}$ is \ptolemaic~\citep{Foertsch:2006}.
+Beyond quadratic forms, there are certainly many other Ptolemaic metrics (with the discrete metric, $d(x,y)=1\Leftrightarrow x\neq y$, as an obvious example, and the chordal metric on the unit Riemann sphere as a possibly less obvious one~\citep{Malesevic:2006}).
+In fact, for any metric $d$, the metric $\sqrt{d(\,\cdot\,)}$ is Ptolemaic~\citep{Foertsch:2006}.
 In terms of distance orderings, and therefore similarity queries, this new metric is equivalent to the original, meaning that the techniques in this paper are applicable to all metrics.
-However, the transform will increase its intrinsic dimensionality~\citep{Skopal:2007}, making the process of indexing harder.
-As shown in \sect~\ref{sec:approx}, several non-\ptolemaic metrics seem to be ``sufficiently \ptolemaic'' to be used with the \ptolemaic indexing techniques \emph{without} such a transform.
+However, the transform will increase its intrinsic dimensionality~\citep{Skopal:2007}, generally making the process of indexing harder.
+As shown in \sect~\ref{sec:approx}, several non-Ptolemaic metrics may be ``sufficiently Ptolemaic'' to be used with the Ptolemaic indexing techniques \emph{without} such a transform, although only for approximate queries.